kucherenko12/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model 🖐️ used
-  - Modeling
+  - Modeling 🖐️ used
-  - Subject domain
+  - Subject domain 🖐️ used
-  - Algorithm
+  - Algorithm 🖐️ used
-  - Syntax
+  - Syntax 🖐️ used
-  - Semantics
+  - Semantics 🖐️ used
-  - Abstraction
+  - Abstraction 🖐️ used
-  - Paradigm
+  - Paradigm 🖐️ used
-  - Programm
+  - Programm 🖐️ used
-  - Programming paradigm
+  - Programming paradigm 🖐️ used
-  - Programming language
+  - Programming language 🖐️ used
-  - Contract
+  - Contract 🖐️ used
-  - Module
+  - Module 🖐️ used
-  - Library
+  - Library 🖐️ used
-  - Package
+  - Package 🖐️ used
-  - Component
+  - Component 🖐️ used
-  - Framework
+  - Framework 🖐️ used
-  - Platform
+  - Platform 🖐️ used
-  - Source code
+  - Source code 🖐️ used
-  - Object code
+  - Object code 🖐️ used
-  - Machine code
+  - Machine code 🖐️ used
   - Microcode
-  - Software engineering
+  - Software engineering 🖐️ used
-  - Decomposition
+  - Decomposition 🖐️ used
   - Control flow
-  - Data flow
+  - Data flow 🖐️ used
-  - Code reuse
+  - Code reuse 🖐️ used
   - Defensive programming
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY) 🖐️ used
-  - KISS principle
+  - KISS principle 🖐️ used
 - Syntax and concepts
-  - Value
+  - Value 🖐️ used
-  - Identifier
+  - Identifier 🖐️ used
-  - Variable
+  - Variable 🖐️ used
-  - Constant
+  - Constant 👂 heard
-  - Scalar
+  - Scalar 🖐️ used
-  - Literal
+  - Literal 🖐️ used
-  - Expression
+  - Expression 🖐️ used
-  - Heap
+  - Heap 🖐️ used
-  - Function
+  - Function 🖐️ used
-  - Procedure
+  - Procedure 🖐️ used
-  - Method
+  - Method 🖐️ used
-  - Class
+  - Class 🖐️ used
-  - Prototype
+  - Prototype 🎓 known
-  - Event
+  - Event 🎓 known
-  - Type
+  - Type 🖐️ used
-  - Flag
+  - Flag 🖐️ used
   - Lexical scope
-  - Code block
+  - Code block 🖐️ used
-  - Conditions
+  - Conditions 🖐️ used
-  - Loops
+  - Loops 🖐️ used
   - Assignment
-  - Regular expression
+  - Regular expression 🖐️ used
-  - Interface
+  - Interface 🖐️ used
-  - Namespaces
+  - Namespaces 🖐️ used
-  - Call stack
+  - Call stack 🖐️ used
-  - Naming conventions
+  - Naming conventions 🖐️ used
-  - Coding conventions
+  - Coding conventions 🖐️ used
-  - Camel case
+  - Camel case 🖐️ used
   - Snake case
   - Kebab case
   - Trailing commas
   - Return early
   - Fail-fast
 - Types
-  - Primitive types
+  - Primitive types 🖐️ used
-  - Reference types
+  - Reference types 🖐️ used
   - Type systems
   - Strong typing
   - Weak typing
   - Duck typing
-  - Static typing
+  - Static typing 🖐️ used
-  - Dynamic typing
+  - Dynamic typing 🖐️ used
   - Nominal typing
   - Structural typing
   - Explicit typing